 Take bread, for instance.
 Homemade bread is yummier and usually healthier than store-bought bread, but so much less convenient.

 In our quest for easy, we always lose something.

-once you get the hang of it, learning how to take control of your camera settings can be one of the most rewarding skills you will ever learn and can make the biggest difference in your photos.
-It’s not as hard as you think,
+once you get the hang of it, learning how to use your DSLR camera can be one of the most rewarding skills you’ll ever learn and can make the biggest difference in your photos.
+It’s not as hard as you think

 and it’s well worth the effort.